kontaktio/telegraf_archived/plugins/inputs/exec/README.md

 It can be paired with the following configuration and will be run at the `interval` of the agent.

+It can be paired with the following configuration and will be run at the `interval` of the agent.
 ```toml
 [[inputs.exec]]
   commands = ["sh /tmp/test.sh"]